FriedByFlouride/DonutSmpCheatTut/README.md

 # DonutSmpCheatTut
-Many people wonder how to cheat on Donut smp, many people do find out how to, but usually gets banned anyways
+Many people wonder how to cheat on Donut smp, many people do find out how to, but usually gets banned anyways.
+Their is a solution, and this repo will teach you how!

 # First Step
 ### Download these following files/apps